techlib/celus/docs/admin.rst

 another - depending on that kind of content is available on that platform and how it is used by the consortium.

-More information about defining interest is available in `Working with interest`_
+More information about defining interest is available in `Working with interest`_.

 *NOTE*: You can find a list of platforms without interest definition under the `Maintenance` label of the navigation sidebar.
 If any such platforms already contain data, they will be